maxh/maxheinritz.com/_posts/2022-08-13-atomic-domain-modules.md

 ## Domain encapsulation

 An atomic domain module contains all code related to a given domain.
 It interacts with other modules through well-defined APIs.
-For inputs and outputs, scalars and data transfer objects (DTOs) rather than raw database records.
+For inputs and outputs, it sends and receives scalars and data transfer objects (DTOs) rather than raw database records.

 ## Deployment